jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 // paragraph

 In this section, we will discuss the various concepts that enable `ShadeWatcher` to predict malicious and benign behaviour of system entities.
-We will cover the following topics: graph theory, recommender systems, provenance graphs, context awareness, knowledge graphs, translational embeddings, and graph neural networks.
+We will cover the following topics: graph theory, recommender systems, provenance graphs, context graphs, knowledge graphs, translational embeddings, and graph neural networks.

 == Graph theory <sec-graph-theory>